 Elon, North Carolina

 No one has ever said that this was their favorite chapter in the Bible.
 It is a long chapter.
 It is complicated.
 It is incredibly detailed.
 It is a difficult chapter.
 It is perhaps the most difficult chapter in the book.
 This chapter is virtually impossible to preach.
-You will never hear anyone ever preach a sermon on this chapter unless someone goes chapter by chapter through the Book of Daniel in an expository fashion, which few preachers do today.
+You will never hear anyone ever preach a sermon on this chapter unless someone goes chapter by chapter through the Book of Daniel in an expository fashion.
+Few preachers do that today.

 I used to think that this must be the most boring chapter in the Bible but tucked away in this chapter is one of the most amazing verses in the whole book.
 If you dig deep enough, you will find gold beneath the surface of this chapter.
 This chapter will challenge your faith.
 We will look at it.